simeononsecurity/simeononsecurity.ch/content/articles/owasp-top-10/index.en.md

 ### 8. Unvalidated and Unsanitized Input

-**Unvalidated and unsanitized input** occurs when user input is not properly validated or sanitized before being processed by the web application.
+**Unvalidated and unsanitized input** occurs when user input isn't properly validated or sanitized before being processed by the web application.
 This can lead to injection attacks, cross-site scripting attacks, and other types of vulnerabilities.

 To prevent unvalidated and unsanitized input, developers should use **input validation** and **output encoding** to ensure that user input is properly sanitized.